 After arriving home and unpacking the vehicle, Moshe, a friend from Bend, came over about 8:30 PM to help me with the computer.
 When I did the updates on Microsoft HP – the Microsoft Suite and Outlook Express disappeared because as companies they have parted ways.
 So, Moshe uploaded the Microsoft Suite again.
 That was a gift.
 However, I am still without Outlook Express which is going to take some adjustments.

 P.S.
-The April 12, 2016 Orion Eye Center eye appointment revealed that there are no tears in my retina and that my vision is 20/20.
-For this I offer thanksgiving and praise as during this trip the LORD graciously returned my vision to 20/20 which had been a declaration and prayer since my 52nd year when I was informed that I would need lens for distance.
+The April 12, 2016 Orion Eye Center, Bend, Oregon eye appointment revealed that there are no tears in my retina and that my vision is 20/20.
+For this I offer thanksgiving and praise as during this trip the LORD graciously returned my vision to 20/20 which had been a declaration and prayer for over 12 years since my 52nd year when I was informed that I would need lens for distance vision.
 God is faithful!

 “Behold, how good and how pleasant it is for brothers (and sisters) to dwell together in unity!
 It is like the precious oil upon the head, coming down upon the beard, even Aaron’s beard, coming down upon the edge of his robes.
 It is like the dew of Hermon coming down upon the mountains of Zion; For there the LORD commanded the blessing – LIFE FOREVER!” ~ Psalm 133, NASB